 \section{Conclusions}

 We extend various classical Positivstellens\"atze to provide SOS-structured characterizations for polynomial matrices that are positive (semi)definite over a semialgebraic set defined by a PMI with UQs.
 Under the Archimedean condition, we first present a matrix-valued Positivstellensatz incorporating universal quantifiers, along with a sparse version for scalar-valued polynomial objectives, leveraging the correlative sparsity patterns.
-We also derive a series of generalized Positivstellens\"atze without assuming the Archimedean condition.
-These results significantly extend existing work on Positivstellens\"atze, and some of them remain novel and intriguing even in the absence of UQs.
-Our results are valuable for ensuring robustness of PMIs over a prescribed set with uncertainty, allowing potential applications in areas such as optimal control, systems theory, and certifying stability.
+We also derive two generalized Positivstellens\"atze without assuming the Archimedean condition.
+These results significantly extend the existing work on Positivstellens\"atze, and some of them remain novel and intriguing even in the absence of UQs.
+Our results are valuable in ensuring the robustness of PMIs over a prescribed set with uncertainty, allowing potential applications in areas such as optimal control, systems theory, and certifying stability.

-\section{acknowledgements}
+\section{Acknowledgements}

-The authors gratefully acknowledge Konrad Schm{\" u}dgen for providing the result in \cite[Theorem 10.25]{Sch2020}, which significantly simplified the proof of Theorem \ref{th::SHpsatz}.
+The authors appreciate Professor Konrad Schm{\" u}dgen for providing the result in \cite[Theorem 10.25]{Sch2020}, which significantly simplified the proof of Theorem \ref{th::SHpsatz}.
 Feng Guo was supported by the Chinese National Natural Science Foundation under grant 12471478.
 Jie Wang was supported by National Key R\&D Program of China under grant No. 2023YFA1009401, the Strategic Priority Research Program of the Chinese Academy of Sciences XDB0640000 \& XDB0640200, and the National Natural Science Foundation of China under grant No. 12201618 \& 12171324.